InsideEnergy/Data-for-stories/README.md

 This repo contains all datasets used in Inside Energy's stories, except for major projects.
 To see data used in our major projects, please [visit our main page](https://github.com/InsideEnergy).

-If you have questions, comments, or (especially) suggestions about how to make our repository better or about how we can improve our transparency, please contact Jordan Wirfs-Brock, at JordanWirfs-Brock@rmpbs.org.
+If you have questions, comments, or (especially) suggestions about how to make our repository better or about how we can improve our transparency, please contact Alisa Barba, at alisabarba@rmpbs.org.

 Date | Story Title | GitHub Folder
 ---------|-----|-----